yogsototh/Scratch/content/html/fr/blog/Haskell-OpenGL-Mandelbrot.md

 </code>
 </div>

+Mainly, we initialize our OpenGL application.
-The only interesting part is we declared that the function `display` will be used to render the graphics:
+We declared that the function `display` will be used to render the graphics:

 <div class="codehighlight">
 <code class="haskell">